chmlee/ream-doc/content/overview/origin.md

 To understand certain REAM designs, it might be helpful to first understand what problems I was trying to solve.

 In summary, I was searching for an alternative to CSV, but after trying YAML and TOML I decided to create my own language that caters to my own needs and preferences.
-As I develop the language and the tools, I started reflecting on my past experience dealing with social science data and gradually add more features.
+As I develop the language and the tools, I started reflecting on my experience dealing with social science data and gradually add more features.

 ## Spreadsheet/CSV